deeplyinc/listen-sdk-android-samples/docs/contents/getting-started/getting-started.md

         // Note that the load() takes time and blocks the thread during the initialization
         // process because it contains networking and file operations.
-        // We recommending call load() in other thread like the following code. lifecycleScope.launch(Dispatchers.Default) {
+        // We recommend calling load() in other thread like the following code. lifecycleScope.launch(Dispatchers.Default) {
             try {
                 // Initialize Listen with SDK key and .dpl file